Spuddy10345/whisper-raycast-extension/README.md

 ### 1. Prerequisites

 This installation assumes you have met all requirements posted above [Requirements](#-requirements).
-Have the full paths to your `whisper.cpp` executable and the downloaded model file ready.
+Have the full paths to your `whisper.cpp` executable, and the downloaded model file ready if not downloading through the extension.

 ### 2. Install the Extension